 Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

-Created by Emilia Meyer
+By Emilia Meyer

 I’m excited to share this post about yoga for tension headaches.
 It’s a topic close to my heart because managing tension headaches has been an ongoing challenge for me.
 For me, they started a while after a major car crash about 20 years ago so I have to be very careful to manage them through lifestyle considerations and appropriate exercise choices.